zep1994/fortnite-coaching-site-v-001/notes.md

 -----You must include and make use of a nested resource with the appropriate RESTful URLs.

-• You must include a nested new route with form that relates to the parent resource
+-----• You must include a nested new route with form that relates to the parent resource

+FIX AUTHORIZATION

-• You must include a nested index or show route
+-----• You must include a nested index or show route

 -----Your forms should correctly display validation errors. a.
 Your fields should be enclosed within a fields_with_errors class b.
 Error messages describing the validation failures must be present within the view.